On the Waterfront: Screenplay and political context

 The film is widely considered to be Elia Kazan's answer to those who criticized him for identifying eight Communists in the film industry before the House Committee on Un-American Activities (HUAC) in 1952.
 One of Kazan's critics was his friend and collaborator, the noted playwright Arthur Miller, who had earlier written the first version of the script, originally titled The Hook.
 Kazan had agreed to direct it, and in 1951 they met with Harry Cohn at Columbia Pictures about making the picture.
 Cohn agreed in principle to make The Hook, but there were concerns about the portrayal of corrupt union officials.
-When Cohn asked the antagonists be changed to Communists, Miller refused.
+When Cohn asked that the antagonists be changed to Communists, Miller refused.
 Cohn sent a letter telling Miller it was interesting he had resisted Columbia's desire to make the movie "pro-American".
 Kazan asked Miller to rewrite the script; Miller declined due to his disenchantment with Kazan's friendly testimony before the HUAC.
 Kazan then replaced Miller with Budd Schulberg.
+The screenwriter later recalled how he had researched the story on the docks: "I spent two years down there.
+I sat in on meetings the rebels held and roamed about the waterfront bars.
+I saw what a shapeup was like.
+I would report back to Kazan on what I had seen.
+Kazan made many suggestions in the course of my writing."

 Cobb's character of Johnny Friendly was partly modeled on Johnny Dio, a real-life mobster known for involvement in labor racketeering.

 Casting

-According to Richard Schickel in his biography of Kazan, Marlon Brando initially refused the role of Terry Malloy, and Frank Sinatra (a native of Hoboken, where the film was being made) then had "a handshake deal" – but no formally signed contract – to play the part, even attending an initial costume fitting.
+According to Richard Schickel in his biography of Kazan, Marlon Brando initially declined the role of Terry Malloy, and Frank Sinatra (a native of Hoboken, where the film was being made) then had "a handshake deal" – but no formally signed contract – to play the part, even attending an initial costume fitting.
 But Kazan still favored Brando for the role, partly because casting Brando would assure a larger budget for the picture.
-While Brando's agent, Jay Kanter, attempted to persuade Brando to change his mind, Kazan enlisted actor Karl Malden, whom Kazan considered more suited to a career as a director than as an actor, to direct and film a screen test of a "more Brando-like" actor as Terry Malloy, in an effort to persuade producer Sam Spiegel that "an actor like Marlon Brando" could perform the role more forcefully than Sinatra.
+While Brando's agent, Jay Kanter, attempted to persuade Brando to change his mind, Kazan enlisted actor Karl Malden, whom Kazan considered more suited to a career as a director than as an actor, to direct and film a screen test of a "more Brando-like" actor as Terry Malloy, to persuade producer Sam Spiegel that "an actor like Marlon Brando" could perform the role more forcefully than Sinatra.
 To that end, Malden filmed a screen test of Actors Studio members Paul Newman and Joanne Woodward performing the love scene between Terry and Edie.
 Persuaded by the Newman/Woodward screen test, Spiegel agreed to reconsider Brando for the role, and shortly afterward, Kanter convinced Brando to reconsider his refusal.
 Within a week, Brando signed a contract to perform in the film.
 At that point, a furious Sinatra demanded to be cast in the role of Father Barry, the waterfront priest.
 It was left to Spiegel to break the news to Sinatra that Malden had been signed for this role.